dragonisdev/dragonisdev/README.md

-## Hi there 👋 I make EDM music and like to cry in front of my screen while coding
+## Hi there 👋
 __________________________________________________________________

-<h3>This is DraGonis, a newbie coder</h3>
+My name is DraGonis and I'm a music producer.
+I'm currently a cyber security student studying in Finland